 4. Identify and consult with stakeholders

-5. Map personal information flows
+5. Map information flows

 6. Privacy impact analysis and compliance check

-7. Privacy management — addressing risks
+7. Privacy management — considering risks

 Consider options for removing, minimising or mitigating any privacy risks identified through the privacy impact analysis.